dotnet/beginner-series/README.md

 # How-to

-Navigate through the folder associated with the video series your interested in - each folder is linked in the Series section below.
-Each folder contains an outline of the series with links to the videos, video titles, video descriptions, and any code you'll need to follow along!
+Navigate through the folder associated with the video series that you're interested in - each folder is linked in the Series section below.
+Each folder contains an outline of the series with links to the videos, video titles, video descriptions, and any code you'll need in order to follow along!

 # Series